-Family and Community Engagement: Summarize the family and Parent participation decreased in the 2021 - 2022 school year as we were not community engagement trends and patterns able to conduct our normal in person events due to the pandemic, the staff observed by the team while completing this developed creative means to involve parents through technology.
-Feedback is section of the report.
-What are the very positive.
-Parent surveys indicate a desire to have afternoon meetings and important trends and patterns that will prefer text messages, flyers and phone calls as modes of communication and support the identification of student, use of social media.
-The 2022-2023 school year allowed for us to have more teacher, and leader needs? parent events such Parent Nights, Honors Programs, and After School events.
+Parent participation increased in the 2023 - 2024 school year as we were able to conduct our normal in person events.
+The staff developed creative means to involve parents through technology.
+Feedback is very positive.
+Parent surveys indicate a desire to have afternoon meetings and prefer text messages, flyers and phone calls as modes of communication and use of social media.